nowtestify24/LibrarySystem/README.md

 Q - Quit

 Enter your choice: I
-Enter book title: The Great Gatsby
-Enter book author: F. Scott Fitzgerald
+Enter book title: Harry Potter and Chamber of Secrets Enter book author: JK Rowling
-Enter book genre (F for Fiction, N for Non-Fiction): F Enter number of copies: 5
+Enter book genre (F for Fiction, N for Non-Fiction): F Enter number of copies: 3

 Book inserted successfully!

+Menu:
+D - Display inventory
+I - Insert a book
+R - Delete a book
+S - Search for a book
+Q - Quit

 Enter your choice: D

+Display By:
+T - Title
+A - Author
+Enter your choice: A
 Current inventory:

+Page 1
-The Great Gatsby by F. Scott Fitzgerald - 5 copies available
+Star Wars by George Lucas - 1 copies available
+Harry Potter and Sorcerer's Stone by JK Rowling - 1 copies available Harry Potter and Chamber of Secrets by JK Rowling - 3 copies available

 Enter 'n' for next page, 'p' for previous page, or 'q' to quit: q

+Menu:
+D - Display inventory
+I - Insert a book
+R - Delete a book
+S - Search for a book
+Q - Quit

+Enter your choice: q

+Exiting the program.
+Goodbye!